bamerf/daily_code_challenges/README.md

 # smallCode
-Small code practices with JS
+Small program codes using Vanilla JS and Ruby